 - Add the black beans, chipotle, stock, tomatoes, cilantro and salt, and slowly simmer for 10-20 minutes or until the liquid is slightly thickened.
 Remove from the heat.

 - Combine the olive oil and chile powder in a small bowl and mix to form a paste.
-Rub the paste over the chicken breasts.
+Rub the paste over the chicken breasts or tofu or tempeh.

-- Serve each chicken breast with 4 tablespoons of black bean sauce.
+- Serve each chicken breast or with 4 tablespoons of black bean sauce.

 Per serving: 330 calories; 29 gm carbs; 8 gm fat; 73 mg cholesterol; 37 gm protein; 11 gm fiber; 586 mg sodium, but depends on content of stock, canned tomatoes and added salt.